pboley/oifits/readme.md

 working for both reading and writing OIFITS2 files.
 Please open an issue or contact me if you find any bugs.

-The module was tested with Astropy 4.2 and numpy 1.19.2 under Python 3.8.5.
+The module was tested with Astropy 5.2.2 and NumPy 1.24.4 under Python 3.8.20.
-Earlier versions will probably work, too.
+Earlier and later versions will probably work, too.

 For some example functions which make use of the module, see `oitools.py` in the contrib directory.
 These are undocumented, messy examples only and may not work;